redis/rdi-cloud-automation/examples/aws-rds-privatelink/README.md

 ## Submodules

-There are 3 submodules which can be reused:
+There are 4 submodules which can be reused:

-- `aws-rdi-quickstart-postgres` - creates a VPC, Security Group and EC2 instance running a demo Postgres database
+- `aws-rds-chinook` - creates a VPC, Security Group and RDS database with 2 instances
+- `aws-rds-lambda` - creates a Lambda function to update the Load Balancer target group based on SNS events from RDS
 - `aws-privatelink` - creates a Network Load Balancer and PrivateLink Service Endpoint to permit connectivity from Redis Cloud to the database
 - `aws-secret-manager` - creates a Secret Manager secret with IAM permissions to work with Redis Cloud